AkhilSharma90/Akhil-Tutorials-Website/content/docs/julia/julia/multi-thread.md

 draft: false
 ---

-Visit this blog post for a presentation of Julia's multi-threading features.

 #### Starting Julia with Multiple Threads

 By default, Julia starts with a single thread of execution.
 This can be verified with the command `Threads.nthreads()`: